weirdpelican/4-H-GitHub-Workshop/README.md

 - Can also serve as a portfolio for your awesome projects

 ## Git Workflow
-These are commands you must know/be comfortable with when working with Git.
+These are the steps of Git you must know/be comfortable with.

 1. Edit all the files you want
 2. Add your changes